Senior Announcements

 Preparing for College: Senior Checklist

-• Register for the SAT and/or ACT if you didn't take it as a junior, or if you aren't satisfied with your score and want to take it again. (remember that your counselor can help you with fee waivers)
+• Register for the SAT and/or ACT if you didn’t take a college entrance exam as a junior or want to take one again.
+Remember: Your counselor can help with fee waivers.

-• Take a look at some college applications and consider all of the different pieces of information you will need to compile.
+• Take a look at some college applications.
+Make note of all the pieces of information you will need to compile.

-• Visit with your school counselor to make sure you are on track to graduate and fulfill college admission requirements.
-If you're ahead of schedule, consider taking courses at a local university or community college to get a jumpstart on college credit.
+• Check with your school counselor to make sure you are on track to graduate and fulfill college admission requirements.

-• Take every opportunity to get to know colleges: meeting with college representatives who visit your high schools during the fall, attending local college fairs, visiting campuses (if possible).
-Ask your counselor if they know of special campus visitation programs.
+• Take every opportunity to get to know colleges.
+Meet with college representatives who visit your school, attend local college fairs, and visit campuses.

-• Some colleges will have deadlines as early as this month.
-These would include rolling admission, priority, early decision, and early action deadlines.
+• Some colleges will have deadlines (rolling, priority, early decision, and early action) as early as this month.

 • If you cannot afford the application fees that many colleges charge, ask your counselor to help you request a fee waiver.